couchbaselabs/node-ottoman/docusaurus/docs/cli/cli.md

 ### Generate command

-Ottoman CLI `generate` command will create an Ottoman app for you in no time, just follow the available steps in the wizard.
+The Ottoman CLI's `generate` command will bootstrap an Ottoman app for you in no time! just follow the available steps in the wizard.
 Happy Coding!

 ```shell